-Previous bills did not include a government list of countries for which state immunity may be lifted, and C-CAT would prefer not to have such a list.
-(47) The Honourable Irwin Cotler's proposed bill, Bill C-408, which was introduced two days after C-35, suggests eliminating the list and, instead, allowing any country with which Canada does not have an extradition treaty to be sued.
+Previous private members' bills and senators' public bills did not include a government list of countries for which state immunity may be lifted, and C-CAT would prefer not to have such a list.
+50 The Honourable Irwin Cotler's proposed bill, Bill C-408, which was first introduced in the House of Commons during the 2nd Session of the 40th Parliament two days after the introduction of Bill C-35, and was then re-introduced in the House of Commons on 3 March 2010, at the beginning of 3rd Session of the 40th Parliament, suggests eliminating the list and, instead, allowing any country with which Canada does not have an extradition treaty to be sued.
 According to the proponents of this proposal, including Mr. Cotler and law professor François Larocque of the University of Ottawa, this would make the process less politicized than requiring government listing of a country in order to be able to sue while still preventing baseless claims.
-(48) Countries with which Canada has extradition treaties are presumed to respect the rule of law and be democratic, and as such, it is assumed that claims could be made directly in those countries, rather than in the Canadian courts.
-(49)
+51 Countries with which Canada has extradition treaties are presumed to respect the rule of law and be democratic, and as such, it is assumed that claims could be made directly in those countries, rather than in the Canadian courts.
+52

 Mark Arnold, a lawyer who represented Houshang Bouzari in his attempt to sue the Iranian government in a Canadian court for torture conducted in Iran, notes that the issue should be the activity in which a state is involved, not which state is involved.
 He finds that listing is too political.
 However, Ed Morgan, law professor at the University of Toronto, suggests that listing is a good compromise given the potentially negative foreign relations implications of such suits.
-Listing allows the government to retain some control of Canada's relations with other nations.
-(50)
+Listing allows the government to retain some control of Canada's relations with other nations.53